oslokommune/okdata-pipeline/doc/converters/xls.md

 }
 ```

-The config object takes the following key/values:
+The config object takes the following key/values for the CSV converter:

 | Key               | Type                | Description                                       | Default value                        |
 | ----------------- | ------------------- | ------------------------------------------------- | ------------------------------------ |